Mystogrigen/UnityExamples/README.md

 2. Create InputContainer, assign references and InputActionAsset.
 3. Create PlayerInput component and add the container.
 4. Reference PlayerInput and use like previous input system.

+You don't have to use my code, this is just an example.